pedramyazdipoor/Sentiment-Analysis-Taghche-Comments/README.md

 ## Sentiment Analysis On Taghche Comments

-In this project we fine-tuned [ParsBert](https://github.com/hooshvare/parsbert) on comments of users of Taghche application in order to do sentiment analysis.\
+In this project we fine-tuned [ParsBert](https://github.com/hooshvare/parsbert) using its rich embeddings in order to do sentiment analysis.\
 We define only 2 classes, positive for comment scores over 3 and negative for below this threshold.
 We pre-processed comments by removing links, hashtags, digits, emojis and etc. We also normalized comments using Hazm library.